What's the Best Path? Exploring Private School vs. Homeschool

 No matter which school program you choose, you’ll need to budget for educational expenses.
 Fortunately, RaiseRight provides a simple, streamlined way to help cover these costs.

-With RaiseRight, you can purchase gift cards for your favorite brands and earn 1-20% back on every purchase.
+With RaiseRight, you can shop online or buy gift cards for your favorite brands and earn up to 20% back with every purchase.

-Groceries, gas, clothing, sports equipment, home improvement, travel, restaurants, and more—choose from hundreds of popular brands, and simply use gift cards instead of cash or credit when you checkout.
+Groceries, gas, clothing, sports equipment, home improvement, travel, restaurants, and more—choose from hundreds of popular brands, and activate online earnings or pay with your gift card (instead of cash or credit) when you checkout.
+(Pro-tip: Shop online and pay with a RaiseRight gift card to earn even more for tuition.)

 RaiseRight supports thousands of private schools and established homeschools across the US, with many families raising $1,000 or more each year towards tuition, extracurricular activities, or other school-related expenses.